AdamBien/firehose/README.md

 3. units (e.g. "requests")
 4. suffix (e.g. "total")

-Are usually provided by the monitored endpoint as json, but can be override with environment entries, like e.g.
+are usually provided by the monitored endpoint as json, but can be overriden with environment entries, like e.g.

 `sampleservice.application=sample`

 at startup time.

-The environment variables can be overriden by the REST configuration endpoint:
+The environment variables can be overriden again by the REST configuration endpoint:

 1. create or update a metric